codeangler/vpc-endpoints-lab/build.md

 Verify that all stacks have been provisioned with a status of **CREATE_COMPLETE**

 Note:  The AWS region used in the screenshots/diagrams below may differ from your Event Engine region (US-EAST-1).
 Additionally, CloudFormation stack names will be different.

+**IMPORTANT !!**  It is assumed that if you using an identity with Administrative level privileges if you are running this lab in your own AWS account (an account provisioned outside of the Event Engine platform).

 </details>